This page compares and reviews the best Bitcoin wallets available today

 Jaxx is an all platform Bitcoin and Altcoin wallet that allows you to store cryptocurrencies and also exchange between different currencies from within the wallet (via the ShapeShift exchange).
 The wallet is extremely intuitive and is self hosted so you don’t trust the your private keys with any 3rd party.

 Pros: Easy to use, allows to trade cryptos from within the interface, self hosted, awesome support, works on multiple platforms.

 Cons: Relatively new company, there have been some issue reported for Linux usersVisit Jaxx’s website Read our Jaxx review

 MyCelium is a popular mobie app wallet that features a wealth of advanced privacy and security features.
 Yes, the wallet can be a bit complicated for newbie users but it’s still one of the safest and fastest on the market.
 As an open source software program, MyCelium is constantly being upgraded.
 While MyCelium is primarily a hot wallet, there are some cold storage features for Bitcoin users looking to put their wealth on ice.

 Pros: Advanced privacy features make this app great for people looking to stay anonymous, and advanced security features will help keep your Bitcoin wealth secure.

 Looking for a desktop solution for your Bitcoin wallet?
-If so, Bitcoin Core is worth a consideration.
+If so, Bitcoin Core (also known as Bitcoin QT) is worth a consideration.
 Bitcoin Core offers a lot of security and privacy features, and supports complete transparency.
 Bitcoin Core is well-regarded for being a stable system, though it can use up a lot of memory and space on your computer.
 Still, for modern computers the hardware requirements are rather low.